acoory/Spotify-web-OAuth2.0/README.md

 # Spotify Web

-Connect to your account spotify and play your sound
+Application web using a spotify api connect your account play your songs, album

 ## Screenshots